DerJokko/ark-node-locations/README.md

 - **Section Buttons**: Toggle all runes in a region.
 - **Export Progress**: Download your checklist as a JSON file.
 - **Import Progress**: Upload a saved JSON to restore state.

-## Hosting on GitHub Pages

-This static site is optimized for GitHub Pages deployment:

-1. Push this repository to GitHub (make it public).
-2. Go to your repository Settings > Pages.
-3. Under "Source", select "Deploy from a branch".
-4. Choose the `main` branch (or create a `gh-pages` branch if preferred).
-5. The site will be live at `https://yourusername.github.io/repository-name/`.

-All files are in the root directory, so no additional configuration is needed.
-Progress data is stored locally in the browser, so it works offline once loaded.

 ## Data Structure